ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/hudi.md

 ## Arguments

-- `path` — Bucket url with the path to an existing Hudi table in S3.
+- `url` — Bucket url with the path to an existing Hudi table in S3.
 - `aws_access_key_id`, `aws_secret_access_key` - Long-term credentials for the [AWS](https://aws.amazon.com/) account user.
 You can use these to authenticate your requests.
 These parameters are optional.
 If credentials are not specified, they are used from the ClickHouse configuration.
 For more information see [Using S3 for Data Storage](/docs/en/engines/table-engines/mergetree-family/mergetree.md/#table_engine-mergetree-s3).
 - `format` — The [format](/docs/en/interfaces/formats.md/#formats) of the file.
 - `structure` — Structure of the table.
 Format `'column1_name column1_type, column2_name column2_type, ...'`.